-Addicting homemade soft pretzels made with fresh grated Parmesan cheese inside and out.
-These scrumptious pretzel sticks are perfectly paired with quick and simple beer cheese sauce.
+Homemade soft pretzels made with fresh grated Parmesan cheese inside and out.
+These scrumptious pretzel sticks are perfectly paired with quick and simple beer cheese dip.

 Our favorite bar food finally came home!